Introduction

 Side and rear setbacks

-A minimum setback of 4 feet is required from side and rear property lines.
+ADUs must maintain a minimum distance of 4 feet from side and rear property lines to foster privacy for adjacent properties.

 Open space and rear yards